Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Convergence of equation-free analysis

 assigning to each $u$ its limit $p\in{\cal C}_0$ under the flow $M_0$ (see Figure~\ref{fig:sketch-geom}(a)).

 We recall now two central persistence results of classical singular perturbation theory \cite{Fenichel1979}.
-First, the slow manifold ${\cal C}_0$ persists for sufficiently small $\epsilon$, deforming to a smooth nearby manifold ${\cal C}_\epsilon$ (as shown in Figure~\ref{fig:sketch-geom}(c)).
-Restricted to ${\cal C}_\epsilon$ the flow is governed by a smooth ODE (the \emph{slow} flow) with a right-hand side for which all derivatives up to a given order $k$ are proportional to $\epsilon$ (larger $k$ requires smaller $\epsilon$):
+First, the slow manifold ${\cal C}_0$ persists for sufficiently small $\epsilon$, deforming to a smooth nearby manifold ${\cal C}_\epsilon$ (as shown in Figure~\ref{fig:sketch-geom}(b)).
+This manifold ${\cal C}_\epsilon$ is also compact.
+Restricted to ${\cal C}_\epsilon$, the flow $M_\epsilon$ is governed by a smooth ODE (the \emph{slow} flow) with a right-hand side for which all derivatives up to a given order $k$ are proportional to $\epsilon$ (larger $k$ requires smaller $\epsilon$):